AztecProtocol/aztec-packages/docs/docs/dev_docs/limitations/main.md

 #### What are the consequences?

 When a private function makes a call to a public function, the `msg_sender` of the calling function will be given to the public world.
-Most critically, includes if the `msg_sender` is an account contract.
+Most critically, this includes if the `msg_sender` is an account contract.
 This will be patched in the near future, but unfortunately, app developers might need to 'overlook' this privacy leakage until then, with the assumption that it will be fixed.
-Thanks for your patience :)
+But note, one possible 'patch' might be to set `msg_sender` to `0` for all private -> public calls.
+This might cause breaking changes to your public functions, if they rely on reading `msg_sender`.
+There are patterns to work around this, but they wouldn't be pretty, and we won't go into details until a solution is chosen.
+Sorry about this, and thanks for your patience whilst we work this out :)

 ### New Privacy Standards are required